ycm-core/YouCompleteMe/README.md

 ### The `g:ycm_language_server` option

-This option lets YCM use an arbitrary LSP server, not unlike coc.nvim and others.
-However, the officially supported completers are favoured over custom LSP ones, so overriding an existing completer means first making sure YCM won't choose that existing completer in the first place.
+This option lets YCM use an arbitrary Language Server Protocol (LSP) server, not unlike many other completion systems.
+The officially supported completers are favoured over custom LSP ones, so overriding an existing completer means first making sure YCM won't choose that existing completer in the first place.

 A simple working example of this option can be found in the section called ["Semantic Completion for Other Languages"](#semantic-completion-for-other-languages).

+Many working examples can be found in the YCM [lsp-examples][] repo.

 Default: `[]`